-Please contact Dr. Waters, Assistant Principal, at 288-8008 ext.
-2081 or at Theodora.waters@rcsdk12.org with any concerns related to bullying.
-As the Dignity Act coordinator, she keeps ongoing record of investigated incidents that have been investigated and fall under this definition.
+Please contact the Assistant Principal, at 288-8008 ext.
+2081 or 46info@rcsdk12,org with any concerns related to bullying.
+As the Dignity Act coordinator, the assistant principal keeps ongoing record of investigated incidents that have been investigated and fall under this definition.